Abdul Basit 'Abd us-Samad

 'Abdul Basit 'Abd us-Samad (Note: عبـدُ الباسِـط مُحـمّـد عبـدُ ٱلصّـمـد; transliterated as ‘Abdul-Basit ‘Abdus-Samad or Abdel Basit Abdel Samad or Abdul Basit Muhammad Abdus Samad) (1927 – 30 November 1988) was an Egyptian Quran reciter and Hafiz.
 He is part of a quadrumvirate, along with Siddiq Al-Minshawi, Mustafa Ismail, and Al-Hussary, which are considered to be the most important and famous Qurra of modern times to have an outsized impact on the Islamic World.
 He was the first president of the Reciter's union in Egypt.
 He is known by the titles 'Golden Throat', 'A voice from Heaven' and 'Voice of Mecca' (Note: صوت مكة; less common, but used in some Arab media) due to his melodious style, breath control, and unique emotional and engaging tone.

 Early life

 Abdul Basit Abdul Samad was born in 1927 to an Saīdi Upper Egyptian family, in Armant, Egypt.
 From a very early age, he was committed with the memorization and recitation of the Quran.
-His grandfather, Sheikh Abdul Samad, was well-known for his memorization of the Quran and known for his ability to memorize the Quran according to tajwid.
+His grandfather, Sheikh Abdul Samad, was a popular reciter in Upper Egypt and he was well-known for his memorization of the Quran and also his ability to memorize the Quran according to tajwid.
 His father, Muhammad Abdul Samad, was also a reciter of the Quran and worked as a civil servant in the Ministry of Communications.

 Abdul Basit Abdul Samad had two elder brothers, Mahmoud and Abdul Hamid, who studied Quranic memorization at a madrasa.
 He joined them at the age of six.
 His teacher observed that Abdul Basit demonstrated a strong aptitude for memorization, as well as attentiveness to Tajwid.
 The teacher also recognized his vocal ability and talent for Quranic recitation.